MannaMattia/Homework1/README.md

 File **esercizi.pdf** contain all the scripts about Hackerrank's exercise, but in pdf format, is more readable.

 ## scripts.ipynb
-File **escripts.ipynb** contain all the scripts about Hackerrank's exercise, but in jupyter-notebook.
+File **escripts.ipynb** contain all the scripts about Hackerrank's exercise, but in jupyter-notebook format.